Tumbleweed: Plants that form tumbleweeds

-In the family Amaranthaceae s.l. (i.e. broadly defined to include Chenopodiaceae), several annual species of the genus Kali are tumbleweeds.
+In the family Amaranthaceae s.l. (i.e. broadly defined to include Chenopodiaceae), several annual species of the genus Salsola are tumbleweeds.
 They are thought to be native to Eurasia, but when their seeds entered North America in shipments of agricultural seeds, they became naturalized in large areas.
 In the cinema genre of Westerns, they have long been symbols of frontier areas.
-Kali tragus is the so-called "Russian thistle".
+Salsola tragus is the so-called "Russian thistle".
 It is an annual plant that breaks off at the stem base when it dies, and forms a tumbleweed, dispersing its seeds as the wind rolls it along.
 It is said to have arrived in the United States in shipments of flax seeds to South Dakota, perhaps about 1870.
 It now is a noxious weed throughout North America, dominating disturbed habitats such as roadsides, cultivated fields, eroded slopes, and arid regions with sparse vegetation.
 Though it is a troublesome weed, Kali tragus also provides useful livestock forage on arid rangelands.